Evan Lee (baseball)

-Evan Lee (born June 18, 1997) is an American professional baseball pitcher in the Washington Nationals organization.
-He made his MLB debut in 2022.
+Evan Hankins Lee (born June 18, 1997) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Washington Nationals.

 Career

 Lee was a two-way player at the University of Arkansas, playing in the outfield and pitching.
-He was a draft-eligible sophomore when he was selected by the Nationals in the 15th round of the 2018 Major League Baseball draft as a left-handed pitcher.
+He was a draft-eligible sophomore when he was drafted by the Washington Nationals in the 15th round, with the 461st overall selection, of the 2018 Major League Baseball draft as a left-handed pitcher.
 Lee chose to sign with the Nationals, turning pro.
-Lee was selected to participate in the Arizona Fall League in 2021, pitching in relief for the Surprise Saguaros.
-The Nationals added him to their 40-man roster after the season.
-He made his major league debut as a spot starter against the New York Mets on June 1, 2022.
-He was sent outright off the 40-man roster on November 15, 2022.
+He made his professional debut with the rookie–level Gulf Coast League Nationals.
+In 2019, Lee played for the Low–A Auburn Doubledays, registering a 2.65 ERA with 44 strikeouts across 34 innings of work.